qm2/NanoSpring/README.md

 ## Example Usage of Nanopore Compression
 This section contains several examples for compression and decompression with various modes and options.
 The compressed file uses the ```.NanoSpring``` extension as a convention.
+The decompressed file uses the ```.reads``` extension as a convention.

 For compressing file.fastq losslessly using default 20 threads (Lossless).
 ```